 She teaches a service learning course on the politics of rape as well as one on women’s imprisonment.
 For the last three years, she has led a study abroad program working with AIDS orphans in Kenya, teaching leadership and sexual and reproductive health.

-She is an avid ballroom dancer, birder, and reader.
+She practices yoga and is an avid ballroom dancer, birder, and reader.

 Note: Below articles are reprinted in accordance with the "fair use" provision of Title 17 U.S.C. § 107 for a non-profit educational purpose.

 "Measuring Women's Judicial Empowerment as Part of Political Empowerment," in Gender and Politics, Palgrave Macmillan, 2017.